twopirllc/pandas-ta/README.md

 # **Backtesting**
 While Pandas TA is not a backtesting application, Pandas TA does provide _two_ methods to help generate trading signals for backtesting purposes: **Trend Signals** (```ta.tsignals()```) and **Cross Signals** (```ta.xsignals()```).
 Both Signal methods return a DataFrame with columns for the Trend, Trades, Entries and Exits.

-A simple manual backtest using **Trend Signals** can be found in the [AI Example Notebook](https://github.com/twopirllc/pandas-ta/blob/main/examples/AIExample.ipynb) starting at _Trend Creation_ cell.
+A simple manual backtest using **Trend Signals** can be found in the [TA Analysis Notebook](https://github.com/twopirllc/pandas-ta/blob/main/examples/TA_Analysis.ipynb) starting at _Trend Creation_ cell.

 <br/>